virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Introduction

-Specifically, \textit{CCA} introduces the concept of \textit{memory delegation} to ease the memory management within Realm world.
-The \RMM does not itself manage a pool of memory for Realms, but maintains the Granule\footnote{Granule is ARM's terminology for 4 KB frame of physical memory.} Status Table (GST) to track the delegation status.
-Hardware performs a security check on each memory access against a Granule Protection Table (GPT) that tracks the status of each memory granule and enforces the access control policy.
-However, all memory used by Realm world must first be delegated by the hypervisor first.
-For every access to unallocated secure memory, the hypervisor needs to invoke \RMI for memory delegation, before it requests the \RMM to use it for various purposes. \textit{Twinvisor}~\cite{li2021twinvisor} uses the TrustZone Address Space Controller (TZASC) hardware to configure the secure memory for the cVMs.
-Since \TZASC only supports configuring the security attributes for up to eight different memory regions, Twinvisor introduces the split contiguous memory allocator (split CMA) so that the normal and secure worlds collaborate to resize the secure memory regions dynamically, which contributes to more than half of Twinvisor's \TCB.
-The dynamic mappings of secure memory to cVMs caused by memory delegation and split CMA introduce additional context switches and TLB flushing, making them inferior in memory and I/O intensive scenarios.
+\para{Challenge 2: Efficient cross-world memory isolation under restricted TZASC hardware} Existing VM-based TEEs adopt the design strategy called \textit{asynchronous management of secure memory} -- the hypervisor manages the memory allocated to every \cVM, but the allocation and recycling of these secure memory must involve and be approved by trusted components to guarantee memory isolation.
+As a result of such a strategy, since the hypervisor manages the entire physical memory, the normal and secure memory are \textit{interleaved with each other}, attaining a high memory utilization rate.
+To achieve this capability in TrustZone, the secure memory can be configured with TZASC.
+However, \TZASC only supports configuring the security attributes for up to eight different memory regions, making the memory isolation while maintaining efficient memory utilization a non-trivial task. {Twinvisor}~\cite{li2021twinvisor} tackles the challenge by introducing the split contiguous memory allocator (split CMA), such that the normal and secure worlds collaborate to resize the secure memory regions dynamically, which contributes to more than half of Twinvisor's \TCB.
+The dynamic mappings of secure memory to \cvms caused by memory delegation and split CMA introduce additional context switches and TLB flushing, making them inferior in memory and I/O intensive scenarios.

-In this paper, we opt to a much simpler design of \textit{synchronous} management of secure memory, which we refer to as \textit{direct shadow memory mapping}, such that a consecutive chunk of secure memory is reserved for each \cVM and always in a static and known state for the use by the hypervisor.
-This not only avoids the cost of memory delegation, but also reduces the complexity in managing the secure memory.
-Although the design leads to certain level of low resource utilization, we envision that memory is becoming increasingly cheaper, and we provide an alternative routine to existing designs which trades the memory utilization for improved efficiency and security.